-Oncology treatment in South Korea has brought positive results for international patients: Following the results of the Concord-2, South Korea posts the highest 5-year survival rates for stomach, thyroid and prostate cancer, while also topping the charts on breast cancer treatment.
+Oncology treatment in South Korea has brought positive results for international patients.
+Following the results of the Concord-2, South Korea posts the highest 5-year survival rates for stomach, thyroid and prostate cancer.
+It also tops the charts on breast cancer treatment.
 For oncology (all types, including pediatric cases) we only recommend JCI-accredited hospitals like Severance and Ajou, and local leaders such as Severance Hospital, Asan Medical Center, Samsung Hospital and SNUH.

 What services Medical Avenue provides for patients coming to South Korea for cancer treatment?

 - Free pre consultation at top medical centers

 - Visa extension, accommodation and daily life tasks for long term stay

 - Follow up with hospital for future treatment

 Types of cancer treatments available in South Korea*

 Prostate Cancer: Almost the totality of cases is among men over 50 years old.The risk factors include age, a family history prone to the disease and race.
 Diet also plays an important role; men consuming large quantities of red and processed meat and milk products are more susceptible.
 In early stages can cause pain while urinating, blood in the urine or pain around pelvis and back.

 Thyroid Cancer: It originates from follicular or parafollicular thyroid cells.
 It has a close to 100% survival rate on early detection.
 In many of the cases a nodule on the neck is the first symptom.
 Although only 5% of these nodules can be cancer-related.
 Doctors use an ultrasound and a biopsy to detect it.